aws-cloudformation/cloudformation-guard/docs/context-aware-evaluations.md

 }
 ```

-Let’s do the same for inner `this` references within `%ports`:
+Do the same for inner `this` references within `%ports`\.

-This still does not completely fix all errors, the loop inside ports still has an incorrect reference.
-We need to fix that was well.
+However, all errors aren't fixed yet because the loop inside `ports` still has an incorrect reference\.
+The following example shows the removal of the incorrect reference\.

 ```
 rule check_ip_procotol_and_port_range_validity
 {
     #
-    # Important: it would be an ERROR to just assign InputParameters.TcpBlockedPorts
+    # Important: Assigning InputParameters.TcpBlockedPorts results in an ERROR.
-    # as we need to extract each port inside the array.
+    # We need to extract each port inside the array.
 The difference is the query
-    # InputParameters.TcpBlockedPorts returns [[21, 20, 110]] vs. the query
+    # InputParameters.TcpBlockedPorts returns [[21, 20, 110]] whereas the query
     # InputParameters.TcpBlockedPorts[*] returns [21, 20, 110].
-See section
-    # on Queries and Filters for detailed explanation
     #
     let ports = InputParameters.TcpBlockedPorts[*]